Grant Process Funding Details

-Applications will be accepted through May 1st of each year.
-Completed applications must be electronically submitted to the PCRF office by 5:00 PM on May 1st.
-Any application received after the May 1st deadline will not be considered.
+Completed applications must be electronically submitted through proposalCENTRAL by 5:00pm PST on May 1, 2018.
+Any application submitted after the May 1, 2018 deadline will not be considered.

 All applications are considered confidential and are available to the members of Scientific Affairs Committee, the Scientific Review Committee and PCRF administrative personnel only.